Leo McLaughlin

-Leo Patrick McLaughlin (June 5, 1888 – May 5, 1958) was an American politician who served as the mayor of Hot Springs, Arkansas from 1927 to 1947, and in the Arkansas House of Representatives in 1911.
+Leo Patrick McLaughlin (June 5, 1888 – May 5, 1958) was an American politician who served as the mayor of Hot Springs, Arkansas, from 1927 to 1947, and in the Arkansas House of Representatives in 1911.
 He was the head of a political machine in Garland County, Arkansas.

-McLaughlin was born in Hot Springs in 1888, and was educated at Hot Springs High School while shortly attending the University of Arkansas.
-He entered politics in the 1910s with him serving as a member of the state house before being elected as city attorney in Hot Springs.
-He was temporarily out of politics after being drafted into the United States Army, but returned to the position of city attorney.
+McLaughlin was born in Hot Springs in 1888, and was educated at Hot Springs High School and attended the University of Arkansas for two weeks.
+He entered politics in the 1910s as a member of the state house before being elected as city attorney in Hot Springs.
+He left politics temporarily after being drafted into the United States Army, but returned to the position of city attorney.

-McLaughlin was elected as mayor of Hot Springs in 1927.
-During his tenure illegal gambling was rampant and criminals, such as Al Capone and Lucky Luciano, received protection.
+During McLaughlin's tenure, illegal gambling was rampant and criminals – such as Al Capone and Lucky Luciano – received protection.
 His opponents, under the leadership of Sid McMath, defeated members of his political machine in the 1946 election and took the mayoralty in the 1947 election after McLaughlin dropped out due to an investigation.
 The charges against him were dropped and he unsuccessfully attempted to return to politics before dying in 1958.

 Early life and education

-Leo Patrick McLaughlin was born in Hot Springs, Arkansas, on June 5, 1888, as one of eight children of Irish immigrants John Henry McLaughlin and Bridget Adela Russell.
-John left Ireland during the Great Famine and immigrated to Maryland in 1850, before moving to Memphis, Tennessee, and then Hot Springs.
+Leo Patrick McLaughlin was born in Hot Springs, Arkansas, on June 5, 1888, as one of eight children of John Henry McLaughlin and Bridget Adela Russell.
+John was born in March 1842, and resided in County Offaly before immigrating to Maryland during the Great Famine in 1850.
+John married Bridget, whose family immigrated from Ireland after the American Civil War, in 1873.
+John operated a grocery store with his brother in Memphis, Tennessee, before selling it in 1878, and moving to Hot Springs.
+John was one of the largest real estate owners in the town.

+McLaughlin was christened on July 1, 1888.
+In high school, he was a member of the football and basketball teams and convinced American baseball player Honus Wagner to referee the first basketball game held in Hot Springs on December 31, 1907.
 He graduated from Hot Springs High School in 1908, and was president in his senior year.
+He was a member of the Hot Springs Bathers in 1912.

+McLaughlin attended the University of Arkansas for two weeks in 1908.
+He never took a bar examination, but studied law under George P. Whittington, a lawyer and member of the Arkansas House of Representatives, and worked as a lawyer for 45 years.
+He was able to work as lawyer despite not being admitted to the bar due to lax regulations and his association with Whittington.